sensu/sensu-docs/content/sensu-go/5.16/reference/assets.md

 url          |
 -------------|------
-description  | The URL location of the asset. required     | true, unless `builds` are provided. type         | String example      | {{< highlight shell >}}"url": "http://example.com/asset.tar.gz"{{< /highlight >}}
+description  | URL location of the asset. required     | true, unless `builds` are provided type         | String example      | {{< highlight shell >}}"url": "http://example.com/asset.tar.gz"{{< /highlight >}}

 sha512       |
 -------------|------
-description  | The checksum of the asset. required     | true, unless `builds` are provided. type         | String example      | {{< highlight shell >}}"sha512": "4f926bf4328..."{{< /highlight >}}
+description  | Checksum of the asset. required     | true, unless `builds` are provided type         | String example      | {{< highlight shell >}}"sha512": "4f926bf4328..."{{< /highlight >}}

 filters      |
 -------------|------
-description  | A set of [Sensu query expressions][1] used to determine if the asset should be installed.
-If multiple expressions are included, each expression must return true in order for Sensu to install the asset.<br><br>Filters for _check_ assets should match agent entity platforms, while filters for _handler and filter_ assets should match your Sensu backend platform.
-You can create asset filter expressions using any supported [entity system attributes][10], including `os`, `arch`, `platform`, and `platform_family`. _PRO TIP: Asset filters let you reuse checks across platforms safely.
+description  | Set of [Sensu query expressions][1] used to determine if the asset should be installed.
+If multiple expressions are included, each expression must return `true` for Sensu to install the asset.<br><br>Filters for _check_ assets should match agent entity platforms.
+Filters for _handler_ and _filter_ assets should match your Sensu backend platform.
+You can create asset filter expressions using any supported [entity system attributes][10], including `os`, `arch`, `platform`, and `platform_family`. _**PRO TIP**: Asset filters let you reuse checks across platforms safely.
 Assign assets for multiple platforms to a single check, and rely on asset filters to ensure that only the appropriate asset is installed on each agent._ required     | false type         | Array example      | {{< highlight shell >}}"filters": ["entity.system.os=='linux'", "entity.system.arch=='amd64'"] {{< /highlight >}}

 headers       |       |
 --------------|-------|
 description   | HTTP headers to apply to asset retrieval requests.
 You can use headers to access secured assets.
-For headers requiring multiple values, separate values with a comma. required     | false type         | Map of key-value string pairs example      | {{< highlight shell >}}
+For headers that require multiple values, separate the values with a comma. required     | false type         | Map of key-value string pairs example      | {{< highlight shell >}}